camunda/camunda-bpm-examples/authentication/basic/README.md

 * configure basic authentication on REST API in spring-boot
 * perform a request towards API protected with Basic Authentication

+Note: The example does not work with JDK 9+.

 ## Why is this example interesting?

 This example illustrates how to start spring boot application with embedded engine and REST API